Consistent Risk Estimation in Moderately High-Dimensional Linear Regression: Main results

 \begin{assumption} There exists $\ac>0$ such that

 \end{assumption} Assumption O.\ref{ass:Smoothness} ensures the uniqueness of the solutions of our optimization problems.
-In that vain, even if we replace Assumption O.\ref{ass:Smoothness} with $\inf_{x\in \bbR} \reg''(x) \geq \ac$, then most of our results will still hold.
+In that vain, even if we replace Assumption O.\ref{ass:Smoothness} with $\inf_{x\in \bbR} \lambda\reg''(x) \geq \ac$, then most of our results will still hold.
 The only exceptions is Lemma \ref{lem:G}.
 As will become clear, the proof of Lemma \ref{lem:G} requires $\frac{1}{n} \sum_{i=1}^n \fl''(y_i-\vrx{i}^{\t}\hvb_\lambda) \geq \kappa_\ell$.
 This in turn, only requires that a constant fraction of the residual fall in the regions at which the curvature of $\ell$ is positive.
+Below, we will show several examples in which Assumption O.\ref{ass:Smoothness} is violated, but we still have all our results hold.

 Finally, we should emphasize that since in our proofs we calculate the curvature at and around $\lamloovb{i}$, we only require a lower bound in a neighborhood of these estimates.
 Furthermore, if the curvature in such neighborhoods goes to zero `slowly', still our risk estimates will be consistent.
 We will keep the dependency of our bounds on $\ac$ for the readers who are interested in the cases where $\ac$ is not constant and goes to zero.
-However, for notational simplicity we have considered a global lower bound for the curvature in Assumption O.\ref{ass:Smoothness}, and in almost all the results will see $\ac$ as a constant.
+However, for notational simplicity we have considered a global lower bound for the curvature in Assumption O.\ref{ass:Smoothness}, and in all the results will see $\ac$ as a constant.

+Below we mention several well-known examples that satisfy our assumptions.
+Note that in many applications non-smooth losses and regularizers, such as LASSO, seem to offer better performance.
+Given that the constructions of both ALO and AMP-based risk estimates are using the smoothness of the loss and regularizer to apply these formulas we can smooth-out the loss and/or regularizer.
+Smoothing of the function have also been used extensively for solving such non-differentiable problems \cite{becker2011templates}.
+For instance, as suggested in \cite{schmidt2007fast}, one can use the following smooth approximation for $|\cdot|$: